fredbi/go-cli/README.md

 * to make all config exposed through a `viper` registry
 * to allow CLI flags to override this config
 * to remove the boiler-plate code needed to register, then bind the flags to the config registry
-* to work more easily with flags of various types, including slices or custom flag types
+* to work more easily with flags of various types, including slices or custom flag types -> defered to `github.com/fredbi/gflag`
 * to remove the need for the typical `init()` to perform all this initialization
 * to remove the need to use package-level variables
 * to design with testability in mind